vespakoen/docs/validation.md

 	'awesome' => 'The attribute value must be awesome!',

-As mentioned above, you may even specify and receive a list of parameters in your custom validator:
+As mentioned above, you may even specify and receive a list of parameters in your custom rule:

 	// When building your rules array...